-Michael F. DiNiscia is the Deputy Director of the Brademas Center.
-He oversees the Center's research, international conferences, development, and outreach.
-Before joining the NYU Brademas Center, he served as special assistant to the chairman of the National Endowment for Democracy and as program associate for education and studies at the Carnegie Council on Ethics and International Affairs.
-He holds a BA in History from NYU and is a member of the Advisory Council of the American Ditchley Foundation.
+Michael F. DiNiscia serves as Director of Research & Strategic Initiatives of the NYU Brademas Center, overseeing the center’s research projects, international conferences, and strategic partnerships.
+He is coeditor of Are the Arts Essential?
+(NYU Press, 2022) and author and editor of several reports on international cultural engagement and the role of arts programs in combating Islamophobia.
+Before joining the NYU Brademas Center, he served as Special Assistant to the Chairman of the National Endowment for Democracy and has worked in publishing and programming at the Council on Foreign Relations and the Carnegie Council on Ethics and International Affairs.
+He is a member of the Advisory Council of the American Ditchley Foundation.

-Tom McIntyre is the Assistant Director of the John Brademas Center at New York University where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
+Tom McIntyre is the Director of Programming and Outreach at the John Brademas Center where he oversees the Center’s program agenda, acts as the Congressional liaison and coordinates its Congressional Internship Program.
 Recently, collaborating with other Congressional centers, he has created The Young Leaders Network, connecting today’s young leaders to established policymakers, experts and mentors in Washington, DC.

 Prior to joining the Brademas Center, he acted as the office administrator for New York University’s office of government and community affairs.
 From 1999 until 2004, Tom worked in the U.S. Senate for Senator Tom Daschle (D-SD), and was the Senator’s Director of Correspondence.
 Tom received his B.A. from The Catholic University of America with minors in Philosophy and Religious Studies and earned his Masters of Public Administration with a specialization in management of public and nonprofit organizations from the Robert F. Wagner Graduate School of Public Service at New York University.

-Yvonne McGlue is the Administrative Manager at the Brademas Center.
+Yvonne McGlue is a Board Liasion at the John Brademas Center helping with administrative scheduling.
 Yvonne began her career at NYU in 1986 working with Dr. John Brademas when he was president and later serving as Manager of his NYU President Emeritus office.
 Drawing on her wealth of institutional knowledge, her portfolio currently includes a wide range of administrative and office duties related to the operation of the Center in New York and coordinating with Washington, DC based staff for the Center’s activities in the nation’s capital.